Author: Jarod Bona

 Of course, a client might come up to a lawyer and say the following: “As you know, we compete in a market with four main players.
 It seems silly that we spend so much time trying to undercut each other on price and so many resources trying to come out with new features to our product.
 Our adversaries may lack social grace, they may smell bad, and they certainly aren’t good looking, but they aren’t bad people.
 We could all make more money if we could just get together, have a meeting, set the price we are all going to charge, maybe divide up the customer base, probably by geography, and vote on features to add to our products.”

-But in most instances—even where the client’s idea create risk—a simple “no” is not the right approach, at least from a good antitrust attorney.
+But in most instances—even where the client’s idea creates risk—a simple “no” is not the right approach, at least from a good antitrust attorney.

-The scenario I described above—involving price fixing and market allocation (per se antitrust violations)—is a rare example of a situation where the antitrust laws are almost completely clear.
+The scenario I described above—involving price fixing and market allocation (per se antitrust violations)—is a rare example of a situation where the antitrust laws are mostly clear.

 In most instances, either the law or the application of law is not straightforward enough to entirely preclude the client’s objective.
 For example, the question of what is exclusionary conduct under Section 2 of the Sherman Act (Monopolization) is not an easy one to answer.
 There is still great debate among the courts, academics, and economists.
 Similar issues can arise if you are trying to determine if an exclusive dealing agreement violates the antitrust laws: Sometimes the answer isn’t clear.